igorv6/A-cleaning-of-laptops/README.md

 UPDATE laptopdata_uncleaned
 set Weight = REPLACE(Weight,'kg','');
 ALTER TABLE laptopdata_uncleaned CHANGE COLUMN Weight Weight_kg DECIMAL(4,2);
--- I received an Error, there is a "?" inserted as weight.
+-- I receive an Error, there is a "?" inserted as weight.
 SELECT * FROM laptopdata_uncleaned WHERE Weight = "?" ;
 -- Checking on DELL website I can see that the weight is 1.6 kg, so I update this row UPDATE laptopdata_uncleaned